ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/syntax.rst

     // nor $str = str_replace('&#47;', '/', $str);

 The ``CSRF_TOKEN`` constant is used primarily in frontend javascript.
-In the control panel it is automatically added to jQuery ajax requests.
+In the control panel it is automatically added to jQuery AJAX requests.
 Additionally, if you are using the Form helper, it will automatically be added to control panel forms as needed.